Mahesh Babu: In the media

-Babu stood in 31st place on Forbes India's Celebrity 100 list for the year 2012, with annual earnings of ₹42.25 crore.
+Babu is widely referred in the media as "Superstar of Tollywood", and "Prince Mahesh Babu".
+One of the highest paid South Indian actor, Babu stood in 31st place on Forbes India's Celebrity 100 list for the year 2012, with annual earnings of ₹42.25 crore.
 He slipped to 54th place on the same list for the year 2013, with his annual earnings dropping to ₹28.96 crore.
 In the following year, he climbed to the 30th position with an annual earning figure of ₹51 crore.
 In 2015, he placed 36th, the highest ranking Telugu celebrity, with an income of ₹51 crore.
 He was placed 37th, 33rd and 54th consecutively in the years leading up to 2019 with an annual earning of ₹35 crore.

-He was once criticized for his limited and predictable wardrobe when attending events.
+Due to his popularity, Babu became the second most searched South Indian actor on Google, in 2022.
+In 2023, he became the sixth most searched South actor on the same list.
+Babu has appeared on Times Most Desirable Man list several times.
+He was ranked twelfth for the year 2010, fifth in 2011, and second in 2012.
+He climbed to the first position of the same list for the year 2013.
+He stood at sixth place on the same list for the year 2014, sixth in 2015, seventh in 2016, and sixth in 2017.
 In 2019, his wax statue was unveiled in Madame Tussauds Singapore.
 Hindustan Times reported that he was the first Telugu actor to get a wax statue at Madame Tussauds.
 He was also the first Indian actor whose wax statue was flown back for a day for unveiling at his hometown.

+A research study conducted in 2023 by Indian Institute of Human Brands (IIHB) stated that Babu was the "most respected" in Telugu cinema.
+The study was based on several attributes covering image, personality and other human factors.
+Babu became the most tweeted-about South Indian actor in 2020.
+In 2021, he became the third most tweeted-about actor on the same list.
+Babu stood at the 11th place on Forbes India's most influential stars on Instagram in South cinema for the year 2021.
+As of August 2024, he is one of the most-followed Telugu actors on Instagram.
+Babu's has appeared in several Telugu films such as Ashta Chamma (2008), Kiraak (2014), and Superstar Kidnap (2015).
+Babu is a celebrity endorser for several brands such as Mountain Dew, Jos Alukkas, Emami Navaratna, PhonePe and Denver Perfume.